US Expat Taxes in Mexico

 Frequently Asked Questions: US Taxes in Mexico

-Do I need an RFC number as a US expat in Mexico?
+Do I need an RFC to live in Mexico?

-Can I use the FEIE for my Mexico-sourced income?
+Can I use the FEIE as a retiree in Mexico?

 Related Country Guides